17 Best Self-Watering Planters for Thriving Plants in 2023

+Has this happened to you?
 Don’t feel bad!
-Pretty much anyone who’s grown a plant in their life (myself included!) has had at least a few horticultural fatalities along the way.
+I’ve certainly had this sad experience, and pretty much anyone who’s grown a plant in their life has had at least a few horticultural fatalities along the way.
 And most commonly, improper watering is the primary cause of death.

 So why not take some of the pressure off of yourself?
 With their clever construction that retains excess water and lets your plant absorb it at their own pace, self-watering pots can literally be a lifesaver.